 SISS is separate from any investigatory process or body within the Trust.
 All SISS interactions are completely confidential.
 Nothing you tell a SISS worker can be shared with anyone outside that situation, except for safeguarding risks.
 This process is focused entirely on supporting staff.

 Depending upon where you work in the Trust, there are two different kinds of support that the SISS Team will offer: TRiM or CISM.

 What is CISM?

-CISM (Critical Incident Stress Management) is like TRiM but is usually offered to a group of staff who have experienced an event together.
-Staff who have group facilitation skills as well as specific training in the impact of traumatic events facilitate this.
+CISM (Critical Incident Stress Management) is offered to a group of staff who have experienced an adverse event together.
+This is led by staff who have group facilitation skills, as well as specific training in the impact of traumatic events.
 They will follow a specific process that goes through what happened in a supportive and constructive way to enable the group to support each other.

 If you or somebody you know needs help, there are several options:

 - Talk to your line manager